jaspwr/LiA/README.md

 ```

 ### Building docs and tooling.
-If you have made changes to the code that alter the language in anyway, it is a good idea to run the following command.
+If you have made changes to the code that alter the language in anyway or bumped the version, it is a good idea to run the following command.
 This will recompile all of the code examples in the documentation, update list of known macros and keywords, etc.
 ```bash
 cargo run --bin docs_and_tooling_builder
 ```